Witiko/jBus/docs/architecture.md

 ### Data message ###

-The data messages are sent at application's leisure and have the following format:
+Data messages are sent at application's leisure and have the following format:

     {
       type: 0x04,